 That sharp sour crunch of the first gooseberries of the year from the allotment is now a distant memory (ah, a shame) however as the gooseberry season starts to draw to a close there is still time to do something just a bit different, thanks to Delia Smith, with the last of the fruits and you won’t be disappointed.

 One of the great things about autumn is you have (if lucky) a wonderful spread of produce but absolutely no idea of what to do with it all.
 At the moment, I can’t walk around the house without bumping into a butternut squash or finding a bunch of tomatoes hanging out.
 So I thought I might share three really simple things we have done with our harvest.

 You know that you have a glut of courgettes when friends don’t answer the door and fellow allotment holders suddenly remember urgent dentists appointments.
 However a glut of anything means you have to get a bit creative.
 So, should you find yourself with courgette and the need for a lovely moist chocolate cake then the Chocolate Courgette Loaf Cake is the answer to your (and my) prayers.

 The last of the leeks had been sat outside by the kitchen door for a few weeks and really needed using if only to make a bit of room.
 A visit to our well stocked recipe library came up with the suggestion of Leek & Goat’s Cheese Crêpes but enthusiasm wasn’t high.
 However we were wrong and if you have a few leeks kicking around you must try this – simple and quick to prepare and cook and really rather wonderful.

 As is usual at this time of year, no matter how hard you try, at the allotments courgettes are plenty.
-In fact I am sure there is a Read More
+In fact I am sure there is a game of courgette knock and run going on as when you return to your plot the next day, what was harvested previously has miraculously been replaced overnight!
+Read More